In fact, South Sudan is one of the cradles of coffee as its neighboring countries are Ethiopia and Eritrea.

 - Arabica plants naturally grew on the Boma plateau.

-- After the cultivation was long forgotten, the Belgians began planting at the end of the 19th century as colonial lords.
+- After the cultivation of Sudanese coffee was long forgotten, the Belgians began planting at the end of the 19th century as colonial lords.

 - Over the time they became wild and so arose a rare, aromatic Robusta plant.